JordanCJ7/GIF-Generator/README.md

 - Refined image preview display with consistent styling in the scrollable frame.
 - Optimized user experience by improving the image file handling logic.

 ### 🧼 Version 1.4 - Smarter Image Management & UX Tweaks
 **Release Date**: April 2025

 **Features:**
-- Added **❌ remove buttons** to each image thumbnail, allowing users to remove individual images without restarting the selection.
+- Added **❌ remove buttons** to image thumbnails for easier image removal.
-- Wrapped each preview in its own **Frame container** to support overlay controls and maintain a consistent layout.
+- Wrapped each thumbnail in its own **Frame container** for a cleaner, more structured layout.
-- Enabled **incremental image selection** so that newly chosen files are added to the existing list rather than replacing it.
+- Enabled **incremental image selection**, so new images are added to the list without replacing previous selections.
-- Improved the **thumbnail refresh logic** to cleanly remove old previews and regenerate the layout without overlap or artifacts.
+- Improved **thumbnail refresh** logic for smoother layout updates.
-- Maintained the solid **GIF creation logic**, as well as existing **input validation** for duration and resolution.
+- Kept **GIF creation logic** and **input validation** consistent with previous versions.
-- Preserved the **stylish and intuitive UI structure**, keeping the experience seamless.
+- Maintained the **stylish and intuitive UI** throughout.

 ---